Divorce and separation

 Where a court grants a decree of judicial separation it means that the parties involved are no longer obliged to live together.
 Indeed the couple must not continue living together as this would negate the reason for granting the decree in the first place.

 The definition of living apart is relatively flexible, however.
 Thus spouses can live under the same roof but still live apart.
 The essential test is whether or not ‘domestic life’ is shared under the same roof as part of a ‘household’ as opposed to occupying the same physical building.Back to top

 Divorce is governed by the Family Law (Divorce) Act, 1996.
 Where a relationship has irretrievably broken down and there is no reasonable prospect of a reconciliation between the parties, then either of them may apply to the Circuit or High Court for a decree of divorce.

-Where both parties are consenting to the divorce and are in agreement in respect of what reliefs (orders) are being sought, it is possible to have what is known as a fast track divorce (r.10.g of the Circuit Court Rules).
-The family civil bill together with affidavit of means are issued, i.e. dated and stamped by the court office, and then served on the respondent.
+Where both parties are consenting to the divorce and are in agreement in respect of what reliefs (orders) are being sought, it is possible to secure a divorce in a relatively short period of time.
+The party acting as the ‘applicant’ files a family civil bill together with their affidavit of means to be issued, i.e. dated and stamped by the court office, and then served on the respondent.